Optimization and Problem Solving of Pandora FMS

 If there is any change in my.cnf file, restart MySQL service.

-• Verify the service status with systemctl status mysqld.service.
+• Check service status with systemctl status mysqld.service.

-• Take a look at the end of the /var/log/mysqld.log for any error.
+• Take a look at the end of the /var/log/mysqld.log for any errors.

-• For more information check the following link in MySQL website.
+• For more information, check the following link at MySQL website.

 Restoring databases